RafaelVC89/rafaelvc89.github.io/_projects/1_project.md

 {% endraw %}

 <br />
-As a result, the solution is found with less than 10% of states analyzed on previous solutions:
+As a result, the solution is found with less than 1% of the states analyzed compared to previous solutions:
 {% raw %}
 ```cpp
 Puzzle to solve: